sagadana/migrator/README.md

 - Schema transformation
 - Parallel Loading: Break data into chunks and load in parallel
 - Auto Resuming: Resume from last success position if failed
-- Continuous Replication: Recursively check for new changes and replicate them
+- Continuous Replication: Recursively check for new changes and replicate them (TODO: Use Change Stream)

 ## Scripts